massimocaprinali/cloud-foundry-public/goodapp.md

 A "cloud-native" app has been defined by the Cloud Native Computing Foundation as

-> “Cloud-native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
+> “Cloud-native technologies empower organizations to build and run scalable apps in modern, dynamic environments such as public, private, and hybrid clouds.
 Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.

 > These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably, with minimal toil.”

-So a "cloud native" application isn't just an "application".
+So a "cloud native" app isn't just an "app".
 It's a set of processes and best practices that also go along with it.
-It's a transformation of development processes that is critical - the "development ecosystem" are learning at a fast pace the very best ways to deliver software, and that is an important part of the latest application creation process.
+It's a transformation of development processes that is critical - the "development ecosystem" are learning at a fast pace the very best ways to deliver software, and that is an important part of the latest app creation process.

 So let's overview the important points about cloud-native apps:

-* Applications are highly connected with a variety of technologies and architectures, such as containers, container orchestration, microservices, and declarative APIs.
+* Apps are highly connected with a variety of technologies and architectures, such as containers, container orchestration, microservices, and declarative APIs.
-* Applications are built to run on modern infrastructures, typically "clouds".
+* Apps are built to run on modern infrastructures, typically "clouds".
 Those can be an external cloud vendor, or your own internal cloud environment.
 * Building cloud-native apps is critically a practice and philosophy, not just a technology choice - it's about changing the way software is delivered in a DevOps and automation culture.
 * They represent the dynamic and distributed nature of computing today, and needs for increased deployment speed, flexibility, agility, scalability, reliability, and security.